Collective Bargaining

 The district and CCFF reached a tentative agreement on Article 29: Reduced Workload Prior to Retirement.
 Article 29 was updated to state that Administrative Procedure 7210 will be followed for the application process and eligibility.

-The following items were submitted from CCFF for negotiation:
+The following items were discussed during negotiations:

 • The district informed CCFF that the district had no new articles to propose or articles to return for the current meeting.
 However, the Due Process article is being worked on, and the modified article will likely be emailed before the next meeting.